barbare-glitch/Bonus-Calculator/README.md

 A Tampermonkey userscript for the SOFTSWISS backoffice that automates bonus eligibility checking, reward calculation, and form autofill for Personal Bonuses and Freespins.

-# [!WARNING ]
+[!WARNING]
 This script is currently in active testing and should be used with caution.
 Results may not always be accurate.
-Always review the calculated reward before issuing a bonus — do not issue anything solely based on the script's output without a manual sanity check
+Always review the calculated reward before issuing a bonus.

 ---